CERT-Polska/n6/docs/install_and_conf/step_by_step/system.md

 default password: guest
 ```

-Or you can create a new user, allow him to use the _Management GUI_ and give him read/write
+Or you can create a new user, allow them to use the *Management GUI* and
-permissions to resources within `/` vhost:
+give them read/write permissions to resources within `/` vhost:

 ```bash
 $ sudo rabbitmqctl add_user <username> <password>